Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 You'll remember what you need without visual prompts.

-You’ll focus as long as the task requires.
+You'll focus for as long as a task requires.

 You'll regulate your energy to match your to-do list.

-You’ll intuitively know how to navigate group dynamics, timelines, routines, or personal boundaries.
+You'll intuitively navigate group dynamics, timelines, routines, and personal boundaries.

-These expectations aren’t neutral.
-They’re built into our schools, workplaces, and cultural ideas of what “functioning” looks like.
+These expectations aren't neutral.
+They're baked into our schools, workplaces, and cultural ideas of what "functioning" looks like.
 And when your brain processes the world differently, these standards quickly become internalized as shame.

 Part II: When "Should" Becomes Shame